Until I got in to the business of making music I never truly understood: What is a music producer?

 I will use musicians wherever possible.
 Despite knowing my way around several instruments, I like to get the best players in to add some magic.
 A great recording is about capturing a great performance and masters of their instrument will facilitate that.
 Also my energy is best spent on the producing rather than the playing.
 They are very different headspaces.

 I usually record the music in my own studio in London.
 But when it comes to capturing a great drum sound or string section, I’ll hire a studio with a nice room and a nice analogue desk.
 This is also dependent on budget.
 But however I choose to record, I know what I want to achieve from the start.
-In many ways I hear the finished product before a note has been recorded.
+I can hear the finished product before a note has been recorded.

 To mix or not to mix?